rishiraj88/bugtracker/README.md

 - JUnit 5.8.2
 - Spring Framework 5.3.23
 - Spring Boot 2.7.4

+## Note about Major Overhaul and Bug Fixes
+Few major programming errors have been located in the code.
+Those are planned to fix this weekend.

 ## Running the Project Artifacts
 The bug tracker is a well runnable and testable Java implementation along with the instructions required for a reviewer.